![]() |

 The introductory blurb discusses general background and history for the route or exhibit being presented.
 Supplemental material, including maps and photographs, may be used in the blurb.
 Many routes contain schematic routings I drew specifically for purposes of illustration, which may be slightly exaggerated or not to true scale for emphasis.
 The sources of the supplemental material(s), if any, are designated in accordance with the fair use guidelines I have established if they are not my own work.

-In the two column section, all photographs appearing in the left column thumbnail list are entirely my own, and constitute the official portion of the photoessays.
+In the columnar photography section, all photographs appearing in the left column thumbnail list are entirely my own, and constitute the official portion of the photoessays.

-In the two column section, the captions appearing to the right are entirely written and researched by me.
-Supplemental material, including maps and photographs, may appear to the extreme right within the caption boxes.
+In the columnar photography section, the captions appearing to the right are entirely written and researched by me.
+Supplemental material, including maps and photographs, may appear to the extreme right within the caption boxes or in interstital blurbs (also written by me) between them.
 In addition, photographs I have taken for purely supplemental purposes that for reasons of clarity, continuity or aesthetics were not included in the main photoessay, but may yield additional information on a particular picture, are also included.
 The sources of the supplemental material(s), if any, are designated in accordance with the fair use guidelines I have established if they are not my own work.